 How to Install New Skirting Board

 Do you need to know how to install new skirting board the correct way?
 If so, then this step by step guide should help.
-Skirting boards cover any gaps between wall and floors.
+Skirting boards cover any gaps between walls and floors.
 It also doubles up as a decorative border.

-There are many types of skirting to choose from.
+There are many types of skirting board to choose from.
 They come in different heights and profiles.
 You can also buy them pre-primed to help reduce the amount of painting needed.
-When cutting skirting board, there are 3 cutting methods that are used.
+When cutting skirting board there are 3 cutting methods that are used.
 The ones you require depends upon your room layout.
 Below is an example of a room layout.
 The 3 different cut types are represented by the letter A, B and C.